BruceEckel/functional_error_handling/Functional Error Handling.md

 *This document, code examples, and presentation slides are in a [GitHub repository](https://github.com/BruceEckel/functional_error_handling)*.
+This paper assumes full usage of Python’s type system.
 <!-- #[code_location] ./src/functional_error_handling -->

 > **Thesis**: *Most of what we've been working towards in programming—whether we are aware of it or not—is composability.*

 Discovering the meaning of composability is part of this path—there are different definitions depending on the programming language paradigm under scrutiny.